Level – Name Instructor(s) Proposed Day and Time

 Friday @ 7:00 – 8:00pm

-Level 5 – Masters/Elite Kim/Lauren Starting in September – Day and time TBD
+Level 5 – Masters/Elite Class Kim/Lauren Starting in September – Day and time TBD

-Specialty Classes: Includes: Distance, International Style, Senior Dogs, Video Trials, etc. Varies Starting in September – Day and time TBD
+Specialty Classes: Includes: Distance, Games, Senior Dogs, Video Trials, etc. Varies Starting in September – Day and time TBD

 Substitute Instructors: Nancy Radding, Kim Galusha, Linda Lavolette